Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Reversible Flow.md

 **Turn syrup one way, then the other, and see that it gets back where it started.**

-Last initially checked on 2024-02-15 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2024-02-15 by John Leung (cfl35@cam.ac.uk).
+Last initially checked on 2024-02-08 by John Leung (cfl35@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->